ThingSet/thingset.github.io/docs/spec/v0.6/appl_text_mode.md

     status-code = 2( DIGIT / %x41-46 )              ; two upper-case HEXDIGs

-### Statement
+### Report

-A statement starts with the hash sign and a path, followed by a whitespace and the map of actual payload data as name/value pairs.
+A report starts with the hash sign and a path, followed by a whitespace and the map of actual payload data as name/value pairs.

-    txt-statement = "#" [ path ] " " json-object
+    txt-report = "#" [ path ] " " json-object

 The path is either a group (e.g. `Device`) or a subset object containing references to other data items as an array (e.g. `eState`).

+### Desire

+A desire starts with the at sign and a path, followed by a whitespace and the map of desired changes as name/value pairs.

+    txt-desire = "@" [ path ] " " json-object

+A desire is the same as an update request, just that no response is expected and data items not found are silently ignored.

 ### Absolute vs. relative paths

-If the path in requests and statements starts with a `/`, the path is absolute, which means that the first element in the path identifies the node ID.
+If the path in requests and reports starts with a `/`, the path is absolute, which means that the first element in the path identifies the node ID.
 This is used by gateways or in general by services which can communicate with multiple ThingSet nodes.

 ## Read data